Tailormap/tailormap-starter/README.md

 To add continuous deployment, you need a server with Docker and Traefik configured with `--providers.docker` and a Let's Encrypt certificate resolver named `letsencrypt`.
 Generate an SSH keypair and add the public key to the `~/.ssh/authorized_keys` file for an account that has
-Docker access.
+Docker access on your server.
 Assign a hostname for the deployments to this server.

 You can use different SSH keypairs for different deployments.
 Just add more public keys to the `authorized_keys` file.